NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

     gdalinfo -stats out-diff.tif | grep Mean=

 The mean error goes from 2.64 m to 1.29 m, while the standard deviation decreases from 2.50 m to 1.29 m.

-Visually the refined DEM looks more detailed as well as seen in :numref:`sfs2`.
+See :numref:`sfs2_fig` for an illustration.
+Visually the refined DEM looks more detailed.
 The same experiment can be repeated with the Lambertian reflectance model (reflectance-type 0), and then it is seen that it performs a little worse.